helloSystem/docs/developer/application-bundles.md

 rm usr/local/bin/falkon-e
 ```

 This works because by coincidence the string `/usr/local/lib` has the exact same length as `$ORIGIN/../lib`.
-If this was not the case, one would need to either specifiy the rpath at compilation time, or use a tool such as `patchelf`.
+If this was not the case, one would need to either specify the rpath at compilation time, or use a tool such as `patchelf`.

 ### Avoiding absolute paths